vyoung831/Mintee/pull_request_template.md

 # Description
-Provide a summary of the changes.

 ### Type of change
-Delete N/A options
 - [ ] New feature
 - [ ] Technical debt or bug fix
 - [ ] Documentation update